Simon-Brandt/ShellArgparser/docs/reference/arguments_definition.md

 ### 6.1.
 Arguments definition

-The arguments definition that the argparser uses to parse the arguments and to create the help and usage messages shows a tabular structure with eleven columns.
+The arguments definition that the Argparser uses to parse the arguments and to create the help and usage messages shows a tabular structure with eleven columns.
 These columns are delimited by an [`ARGPARSER_ARG_DELIMITER_1`](environment_variables/environment_variables.md#6511-argparser_arg_delimiter_1) character each, by default a pipe (`"|"`).
 Since fields can be surrounded by an arbitrary number of spaces, visual alignment as true table is possible.

 Additionally, a header must be given, using the identifiers shown below.
 By this, the order of the columns is arbitrary, but there should be little reason to deviate from the default order.
 Still, it is possible to omit columns, whose fields are populated by default values.